smaugmuds/_smaug_/README.md

 	- Player corpses are saved in case of crash or reboot
 	- Stable code with hundreds of bug fixes
 	- A fully configurable deity system
-	- Many new admin commands such as an extensive ban, immhost ipcompare and more
+	- Many new admin commands such: extensive ban, immhost, ipcompare & more
 	- Polymorph code that can be added, edited and deleted online
 	- Different prompts when you are fighting and when you are not
 	- Pets saving with their owners